ossec/ossec-docs/docs/manual/ossec-architecture.rst

 OSSEC Architecture
 ==================

 OSSEC is composed of multiple pieces.
-It has a central manager monitoring everything and receiving information from agents, syslog, databases and from agentless devices.
+It has a central manager for monitoring and receiving information from agents, syslog, databases, and from agentless devices.